mloporchio/CSQV/README.md

 This repository contains a C++ implementation of the Merkle R-tree [YPPK09] and the corresponding algorithms for spatial query verification.
-The project uses LibreSSL (https://www.libressl.org) for SHA-256 hash computations and Vince's CSV parser (https://github.com/vincentlaucsb/csv-parser) for reading CSV files.
+The project uses LibreSSL (https://www.libressl.org) for SHA-256 hash computations, libmorton (https://github.com/Forceflow/libmorton) for computing Z-orders in 2D and Vince's CSV parser (https://github.com/vincentlaucsb/csv-parser) for reading CSV files.

 ## References